alexyorke/alexyorke.github.io/_posts/quickly-estimating-unused-filesystem-blocks.md

+---
-# Quickly estimating allocated-but-unused filesystem blocks
+title: "Quickly estimating unused filesystem blocks"
+date: 2021-09-18
+---

 If you delete a file from a filesystem, it is removed from the index but usually stays on disk until a newer file overwrites it.